pfoo/ifconfig.io/README.md

 * Added Protocol field and a way of displaying the original protocol if running behind a proxy
 * Added a way to support real client port when the app is run behind a proxy
 * wget and fetch are treated like curl (providing value without html formating)
-* show IP country and AS number based on Maxmind geolite free database, using https://github.com/abh/geoip
+* show IP country and AS name/number based on Maxmind geolite free database using https://github.com/oschwald/maxminddb-golang

 Build instruction :
-* install golang-go and libgeoip-dev
+* install golang-go
 * git clone https://github.com/pfoo/ifconfig.pm.git
 * git checkout experimental-geoip2
 * cd ifconfig.pm